chipzx92/DataEngineeringI320/docs/syllabus.md

 here on Turtle Island.

 ## Course Objectives
-Learn fundamentals of data engineering.
+Learn fundamental concepts of data engineering.
 Be able to apply the principles used in class to build a simple data pipeline and visualize the data.
 Prepare students for careers as data professionals.

 ## Computing Resources
 You need a laptop with a browser to access the data visualization tool we will use.
 You will be using a virtual machine (VM) on a cloud service to do most of your work.
-The software used in this class will be installed on your VM or as a cloud service.
+The software used in this class will be available on VM running in Amazon Web Service (AWS).
 However, you will need your own laptop for class, able to access the utexas Wi-Fi network.
 If you do not have a laptop, or yours stops working, the school and university has resources available.
 Please check [these university resources](https://onestop.utexas.edu/keep-learning/#acc_1-1).
 Check the "Before your classes" section; I believe that you reach out to the Texas One Stop.
 We will work to have one or two loaner laptops available since we know things sometimes break just before class.